-Wear appropriately displayed name badges at all times and be familiar with others that work in their areas

-- Report suspicious persons or situations immediately - Remain calm, listen, and diffuse verbally hostile situations - Management is also responsible to assure employees leaving the organization have turned in all keys, identification badges, or any other items that may compromise company or patient security
+- Wear appropriately displayed name badges at all times and be familiar with others that work in their areas - Report suspicious persons or situations immediately - Remain calm, listen, and diffuse verbally hostile situations

 Only authorized individuals should have access to controlled substances, prescription drugs, and other medical supplies.
 These substances are provided under the order of a physician and must always be administered by the appropriate individual in accordance with organizational policies and procedures.
 If you become aware of inappropriate use or other violation related to drugs or supplies, you are to report the occurrence immediately.